-Bob was recruited into the newly created 2/14th Field Regiment, formed as the third Artillery Regiment of the 8th Division, although within 3 months, with the losses on Ambon, Rabaul & Timor, & the surrender in Singapore, they remained the sole major combat unit of the 8th Division still on the Australian Order of Battle.
+Bob was recruited into the newly created 2/14th Field Regiment, formed as the third Artillery Regiment of the 8th Division, although within three months, with the losses on Ambon, Rabaul and Timor, and the surrender in Singapore, they remained the sole major combat unit of the 8th Division still on the Australian Order of Battle.

-The 2/14th was jointly recruited in Victoria (27th Battery) & S.A.
-(28th Battery); its first commander was Lt Col Jan (God) SEWELL, & his 2-I.C. was Major R.B.
-(Wimpy) HONE; Battery Commanders G.H.
-CRAWFORD & Arthur RYLAH reported for duty at Keswick 17 Nov, & by 25 Nov, they had established the Regiment at Woodside Camp.
-Bob probably joined them there on 28 Nov.
+The 2/14th was jointly recruited in Victoria (27th Battery) and S.A.
+(28th Battery); its first commander was Lieutenant Colonel Jan ("God") SEWELL, and his 2-I.C. was Major R.B. ("Wimpy") HONE; Battery Commanders G.H.
+CRAWFORD and Arthur RYLAH reported for duty at Keswick 17 November, and by 25 November, they had established the Regiment at Woodside Camp.
+Bob probably joined them there on 28 November.

-The Regiment was ordered to concentrate at Puckapunyal, & travelled there in two stages - 186 personnel travelled by road convoy, departing Woodside on 21 Feb, the remainder going by train.
+The Regiment was ordered to concentrate at Puckapunyal, and travelled there in two stages - 186 personnel travelled by road convoy, departing Woodside on 21 February, the remainder going by train.

 BOB GOES TO DARWIN.

-On 15 Jul 1941, the Regiment proceeded by train to Darwin, where they had been posted to replace the 2/13th Field Regt.
-No 2 Special Train left Wayville Siding, & arrived at Alice Springs on the 18th; convoyed to Larrimah (22 Jul); & then by train to Winnellie (23 Jul).
+On 15 July 1941, the Regiment proceeded by train to Darwin, where they had been posted to replace the 2/13th Field Regt.
+Number 2 Special Train left Wayville Siding, and arrived at Alice Springs on the 18th; convoyed to Larrimah (22 July); and then by train to Winnellie (23 July).

-Originally based at Winnellie, the Regiment constructed new quarters at Knight Cliffs (now Nightcliff), & were in residence by the onset of the wet season.
-Christmas dinner, comprising turkey, pork, vegetables, & plum pudding, was judged as "excellent."
+Originally based at Winnellie, the Regiment constructed new quarters at Knight Cliffs (now Nightcliff), and were in residence by the onset of the wet season.
+Christmas dinner, comprising turkey, pork, vegetables, and plum pudding, was judged as "excellent."

-On 12 Jan 1942, Bob's younger brother Peter was posted missing-in-action, presumed killed, at Kema Bay, North Celebes Islands.
-Bob & Peter had met up very briefly on one occasion when Peter was flying through Darwin Airport.
-Bob was informed of the death by his Major, Wimpy HONE, who gave him an eye-witness account of F/O Bill WHYTE.
+On 12 January 1942, Bob's younger brother Peter was posted missing-in-action, presumed killed, at Kema Bay, North Celebes Islands.
+Bob and Peter had met up very briefly on one occasion when Peter flew through Darwin Airport.
+Bob was informed of the death by his Major, Wimpy HONE, who gave him an eye-witness account of Flying Officer Bill WHYTE.

 The 2/14th Regimental War Diary recorded the event as follows:

 "0950 - Air Raid Alarms.
-Enemy planes & our own fighters seen in 'Dog Fight' off Nightcliff.
+Enemy planes and our own fighters seen in 'Dog Fight' off Nightcliff.
 No advice of the Raid from any other sources than our own spotters.
-RAAF was immediately advised, & from what could be gathered they had no knowledge of the raid.
+RAAF was immediately advised, and from what could be gathered they had no knowledge of the raid.